c0ns0le/Scripts-Scrubbed/Readme.md

-This is a Repository for various usefule Scripts written by me or found online
+This is a Repository for various useful Scripts written by me or found online